 Start by dusting the worktop with your preferred flour (we used plain flour here, but semolina works well) and pop the dough ball onto the floured surface, pressing it out into a small ring, with a nice puffy rim around the edge.
 (This will turn into your chewy yet crunchy crust – the best bit!)

 Flip it over and do the same again.
 Then flip it back again.
 You are now ready to stretch.

-Start to spin the pizza base with the flat of yours hands, while gently increasing the diameter with your fingers as you turn.
+Start to spin the pizza base with the flat of your hands, while gently increasing the diameter with your fingers as you turn.
 Don’t be rough or try and go too fast, as you don’t want to tear the base.
 Keep spinning and stretching and you will soon get the hang of it and it will become easier and easier.
-Once the base is around 12″ diameter, slide it onto a thin oven sheet, or a pizza peel if you have one.
+Once the base is around 12″ in diameter, slide it onto a thin oven sheet, or a pizza peel if you have one.